 Get Adequate Insurance

 Protect your property with full replacement insurance.
-This allows you to claim for your entire rental property to be rebuilt after certain hardships (such as house fires), making this a necessary for protecting your property from long-term fire damage.
+This allows you to claim for your entire rental property to be rebuilt after certain hardships (such as house fires).

 Document Everything